 If you do not properly care for an injury, it can become infected.
 This is especially true in cases of ongoing IV drug use.
 As the same injection spot is used repeatedly, physical damage to the skin and veins occurs.
 Something as simple as wearing the same shirt or pants for several days in a row can cause an infection.
 The fabric rubbing against the skin and the bacteria on that fabric can also worsen the injection.
 Infections are also more likely to occur due to decreased personal hygiene like not showering or bathing regularly.

 In addition to skin infections, IV drug use may also result in skin popping, but this only occurs among those who inject drugs into their muscles rather than their veins.
 Injections into the muscles cause lumps to form in the tissue beneath the skin.
 Those lumps will build up as scar tissue builds.
 The condition makes the lumps appear to pop or to puff out the skin.
 You can sometimes see these lumps on the arms and legs of IV drug users.

 You might notice soot beneath the skin too.
-Officially called a soot tattoo, the discoloration occurs because a flame is place below the needle before injecting in order to cleanse the needle before putting it in their skin.
-The soot that forms on the needle goes directly into the body and can leave behind a dark mark that becomes even darker over time.
+Officially called a soot tattoo, the discoloration occurs because a flame is placed below the needle before injecting in order to cleanse it before putting it int heir skin.
+The soot that forms on the needle goes directly into the body and can leave behind a dark marks that becomes even darker over time.
 Some people get professional or amateur tattoos done as a way to hide those marks.